-- Past, present future, hindsight, foresight, insight The past as a subjective resource, the power of memory, heritage - Freeman: hindsight produces self understanding and plays an integral role in shaping moral life. - Subjective understandings of causality (Laub and Sampson). - The overwriting and reconstruction of biographies from the vantage point of an ever changing present
+- Past, present future, hindsight, foresight, insight The past as a subjective resource, the power of memory, heritage - Freeman: hindsight produces self understanding and plays an integral role in shaping moral life. - Subjective understandings of causality (Laub and Sampson). - The past is not fixed: the overwriting and reconstruction of biographies from the vantage point of an ever changing present